mozilla-platform-ops/android-tools/README.md

 Display if ADB finds a device booting and it's state in the process. `monitor_device` runs `adb_check_if_booted` regularly and prints it's output with a timestamp.

+## get_pending_jobs

+Scans treeherder for pending jobs.
+Accepts filters for matching only certain jobs.

 ## installation

 Symlink the scripts you'd like to use somewhere into your path.